ontohub/graphql-pundit/README.md

 ###### `before_scope` and `after_scope`

 `before_scope` and `after_scope` can be used to apply Pundit scopes to the fields.
 Both options can be combined freely within one field.
+The result of `before_scope` is passed to the resolver as the "parent object", while the result of `after_scope` is returned as the result of the field.

 ```ruby
 class User < BaseObject